Baked Lamb Kebbeh2017-01-19

-In a food processor, mince first the onions and mint leaves then add the lamb meat (or beef or turkey), the seasonings and 2-3 ice cubes.
+In a food processor, mince first the onions and mint leaves then add the lamb meat (or beef or turkey), the seasonings (except the bicarbonate) and 2-3 ice cubes.
 Whirl long enough to obtain a paste consistency.

-Remove from the food processor and now add the Burghul (squeeze all the water from it) to this meat mixture and work it like a dough until the burghul and the meat have blended.
+Remove from the food processor and now add the Burghul (squeeze all the water from it) and the bicarbonate to this meat mixture and work it like a dough until the burghul and the meat have blended well.

 Oil an oven dish and flatten the kebbé evenly, make a whole in the middle (with your finger), draw lightly a pattern on the surface (see photo), cover with olive oil and bake until golden brown.

 As an accompaniment, prepare a yogurt, cucumber, mint and garlic mix; or a green salad.